 And what a glorious wall of sound greets you once you’re inside!
 This isn’t a well-trained choir singing delicately and precisely through their pieces – this is the sound of a community singing it’s heart out, neighbour with neighbour, friend with friend.
 And with a pint in your hand and a few more inside you, there’s no need to hold back!
 The wonderful fugueing harmonies and interweaving lines, in up to four parts, are all learned by ear by people who’ve known them ever since they had to stand outside the pub door as children, and listen to the grown-ups belting them out, until they themselves were old enough to step inside and add their voices to the family chorus.

 And what, you may ask, has any of this to do with Bishops Castle?
-Well, we’re proposing to start a session along these lines in the town for Christmas 2018.
-The venue will be the top room of The Three Tuns Inn at the top of the town in Salop Street.
-As there is no firm local tradition for this kind of thing, we’ll have to start from scratch.
+Well, a session along these lines was started in the town for Christmas 2018.
+The venue was be the top room of The Three Tuns Inn at the top of the town in Salop Street.
+As there was no firm local tradition for this kind of thing, we had to start from scratch.

-Local folk singer John Kirkpatrick will select hymns, carols and anthems from the vast Village Carol repertoire, as well as including a good number of similar tunes with a Shropshire connection.
-John will prepare recordings of the carols, with the piano accompaniment, and highlight each harmony line in turn so that you can hear all the parts, see how they fit together, and decide which one suits you best.
-Words of the carols will be provided but there will be no written music.
-Like those kids outside the pub door, you can pick it all up by ear, in this case by listening – repeatedly! – to the tracks, which will be available on this website.
+Local folk singer John Kirkpatrick selected hymns, carols and anthems from the vast Village Carol repertoire, as well as including a good number of similar tunes with a Shropshire connection.
+John prepared recordings of the carols, with the piano accompaniment, and highlighted each harmony line in turn so that all the parts could be heard and participants could work out how they fitted together, and decide which one suited them best.
+Words of the carols were provided but there was no written music.
+Like those kids outside the pub door, singers picked it all up by ear, in this case by listening – repeatedly! – to the tracks, which were available on this website.

-This is open to anybody of any age and of any experience who simply enjoys singing.
-The aim is not to form a choir, or to be in any sense a performing group.
-We shall not be singing for people to listen to us, we shall be singing so they have no choice but to want to join in!
-The aim is to have a good old sing, as best we can, with people who live near to where we live, and explore together a style and repertoire that is probably unfamiliar to most of us.
-You can sing as high or low as you like – male and female voices can mix in any of the parts so that the sound will be completely different from that generated by the usual strict division of labour in a conventional choir.
+It was open to anybody of any age and of any experience who simply enjoys singing.
+The aim wasn’t to form a choir, or to be in any sense a performing group.
+We weren’t singing for people to listen to us, we were singing so they had no choice but to want to join in!
+The aim was to have a good old sing, as best we can, with people who live near to where we live, exploring together a style and repertoire that is probably unfamiliar to most of us.
+We sang as high or low as we liked – male and female voices were mixed in any of the parts so that the sound was completely different from that generated by the usual strict division of labour in a conventional choir.